Contact InformationMain office:

 The TSA program that pairs airports with local community colleges began in 2008 and TSA approached CCRI about it in 2011.

-Tasha Gillette, director of workforce training in the CCRI Center for Workforce and Community Education, said the program is something both organizations can be proud of.
+Tasha Gillette, director of workforce training in the CCRI Workforce Partnerships, said the program is something both organizations can be proud of.

 “I’m impressed that CCRI and the TSA could collaborate so effectively and see this program through to its first graduating class,” she said.
 “Part of the mission of the community college is to provide workforce development opportunities like this to organizations in the area, and this is a great example of what we can do.”